PlexRipper/Docs/src/content/acknowledgements/index.md

 ## Thanks, but no thanks

-- Several Reddit users over in [/r/Plex](https://www.reddit.com/r/PleX/) for being a pain in the ass and motivating me to create PlexRipper.
+- Several pretentious "holier than thou" Reddit users over in [/r/Plex](https://www.reddit.com/r/PleX/) for being a pain in the ass and motivating me to create PlexRipper.